Find answers to the most popular questions about the M Ranch Sauna below.

 As you start sweating, many will notice dirt and dead skin will begin to surface from your pours, you can scrub your body to help bring all the dirt to the surface, then jump into the shower to wash it all off.
 After sauna, you'll notice your skin is silky smooth and soft.

 The M Ranch Sauna is currently open with the sauna room, changing room, and showers being used regularly.

-However, please be aware that we are still in the final build stages for other sections including the outdoor shower privacy stall and final adjustments to the changing room to make your experience more enjoyable.
+However, please be aware that we are building in phases for other sections including the outdoor shower privacy stall and final adjustments to the changing room to make your experience more enjoyable.

 We have additional projects to expand and enhance the experience around the sauna planned for the future including adding an outdoor shower privacy stall with a dunk bucket, an 8-10ft dunk tank, and a wrap-around deck with a relaxing area.
 These projects will take place over the next several months as time and resources allow.